linkeddatacenter/LODMAP-ontologies/v1/bgo/README.md

 *Accounts* can be displayed as **TooltipView** or in a **AccountView** that exposes some **perspectives** that describe documentary properties to highlight specific aspects on an Account like metadata, historical trends, breakdowns, and social impacts.

-Besides these,  BGO defines some other general concept useful to drive BGO display:
+Besides these,  BGO defines some other general concepts useful to format number:

-- the **Totalizer** that exposes some templates and properties to display amounts and trend
+- the **NumberFormatter** that exposes templates and properties to display a number.
-- the **Factualizer** that exposes templates and properties to display an amount or a reference value.
+- the **Totalizer** that exposes some templates and properties to display a number with a trend

-- the **Percentualizer** that exposes templates and properties to display an a ratio as a normalized percentage.
+Se above for the semantic related to number display

 Semantic relationships are crucial to the definition of concepts.
 However, next to these structured characterizations, concepts have to be further defined using human-readable ("informal") documentation.
 Any BGO concept (**Things**) can be annotated using a set of properties derived from well-known vocabularies like Dublin Core, Foaf and RDFS: